Hand forged survival knife with a fixed high carbon steel blade.

 Big Boar Wilderness Survival Knife Image Gallery

 We forged the knife from head saw steel.
-The tip, spine, choil and tang were protected with a thicker layer of clay.
-The rest of the blade, except the edge, was covered with a clay slip.
-While the clay slip was still wet we covered it with pulverized glass.
+The tip, spine, choil and tang are protected with a thicker layer of clay.
+The rest of the blade, except the edge, is covered with a clay slip.
+While the clay slip is still wet we cover it with glass.
 Hardened in oil twice.
-Tempered the spine and tang blue.
-The whole blade was then tempered in an oven 3 times for a strong edge.
-We tested it on a 4 x 4 piece of oak.
-Could have chopped it in half easily.
+The spine and tang is tempered to blue.
+The whole blade is then tempered in an oven 3 times for a strong edge.

 Moose antler scales held with 8 threaded and peened pins.
-Drilled a lanyard hole and braided a short lanyard.
+A lanyard hole drilled and a braided a short lanyardis provided.
 The guard is a big piece of brass forged with copper.
-The sheath was cut and made from 8 oz. leather, double saddle stitched, tooled and dyed.
+The sheath is cut and made from 8 oz. leather, double saddle stitched, tooled and dyed.
 All by hand.
 We equipped the scabbard with a leg tie.
 The boreal forest is the theme.

 The Boar Neck Knife you see in the gallery is $1200.